Michi (film): Plot

 Seasons pass, and winter turns to spring and summer.
 Seiji and Kazue have a romantic get-together on the beach.
 Upon leaving, Seiji promises to meet her again soon.
 However, he is kept away from Sakura for several days as cargo bound for Yonago is interrupted.
 Seiji calls her to explain, but the call turns into a fight, and Kazue cries.
-Kazue is surprised when, soon after, Naokichi proposes to her.
+Kazue is surprised when, soon after, Naoyoshi proposes to her.
 Kazue rebuffs him.
 Growing uncomfortable with Sakura, she moves to Tokyo to be closer to Seiji.
 She is soon hired at a Kabukichō love hotel named Hanabishi.

 Minoru, still in love with his ex-wife Hideko (Yoshiko Mita), asks to get back together, but she refuses.
 This pushes him to finally agree to start the business with Seiji.
 However, before the company can ever be started, Minoru is tragically killed in a traffic accident right in front of him.

 The season changes to winter once again.
 Seiji and Kazue's lives become even more entangled, until she is impregnated by Seiji.
 Unable to abandon his family, Seiji breaks up with Kazue before she can tell him about the pregnancy.
 With nowhere else to go, Kazue returns once more to the Sakura diner.
-Naokichi writes a letter to Seiji after discovering Kazue's secret.
+Naoyoshi writes a letter to Seiji after discovering Kazue's secret.
 However, the letter is opened and hidden by Eri.
 After being severely scolded by Seiji for posing in nude magazine photos, Eri rebels and reads the letter out loud in front of her mother.

 Seiji rushes out of the house and heads to Sakura.
 Vowing to start a new life with Kazue, Seiji loads her into his truck and drives off.
 However, Kazue begins to suffer from severe bleeding.
 It is revealed that she had a back-alley abortion, and complications from the procedure are slowly killing her.
 Though Seiji contacts emergency services, the ambulance does not arrive in time, and Kazue dies.